See what your $15 buys

 • FineCheck is not a law firm.

-• Verify all citations against the official Condominium Property Act and Regulation before relying on them.
+• Verify all citations against the official Condominium Property Act, Regulation, and the CDRT's Policies and Procedures before relying on them.

 FineCheck is not affiliated with, endorsed by, or connected to the Alberta Condominium Dispute Resolution Tribunal or the Government of Alberta.